RagedUnicorn/docker-tomcat/README.md

 To change this you can edit `config/tomcat-users.xml`.

 **Note:** This does not apply to a stack deployment.
 Make sure to set both password and user with docker secrets.

+#### Build Args

+The image allows for certain arguments being overridden by build args.

+`TOMCAT_USER, TOMCAT_GROUP`

+They all have a default value and don't have to be overridden.
+For details see the Dockerfile.

 ## Healthcheck